Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Background

 \begin{enumerate} \item Adversarial examples should effectively mislead models, causing them to produce incorrect outputs and thereby degrading overall performance (e.g., $f(x') \neq f(x) = y_{truth}$). \item Adversarial perturbations must preserve syntactic correctness by conforming to the programming language's syntax rules.
 For instance, in Python, an identifier cannot start with a number and must consist only of letters, digits, and underscores after perturbations \item $x'$ must remain semantically equivalent to $x$ after perturbations, preserving the same functionality and yielding identical outputs for the same inputs. \end{enumerate}

 Adversarial attacks targeting clone detection and vulnerability detection must satisfy all three of those requirements.
 Notably, the first requirement for the code summarization task alone cannot determine the success of the attack.
-Therefore, following the methodology outlined in existing studies \cite{du2023extensive, zeng2022extensive}, we define an attack as successful when the BLEU-4 score between the adversarial and reference summaries is 0.
+Therefore, following the methodology outlined in existing studies \cite{du2023extensive, zeng2022extensive}, we define an attack as successful when the BLEU-4 score between the adversarial and reference summaries is 0, indicating that the adversarial summary does not correspond to the reference summary in any meaningful way.
+For example, when the reference summary is ``\texttt{returns the maximum value of the array}" and the summary produced by the model on adversarially modified code is ``\texttt{initializes the database connection,}" the BLEU-4 score is zero because there are no overlapping n-grams, which indicates a complete semantic mismatch.
 When an input is subtly modified in accordance with the aforementioned constraints to produce a perturbed version, the resulting sample is referred to as an adversarial example.
 If this modification causes models to make an incorrect prediction, it is considered an adversarial attack.
 For instance, Figure \ref{AttackExample} illustrates how a simple identifier renaming can create a successful adversarial example that misleads the model’s prediction.
-In this example, ALERT replaces the identifiers \textit{`serialVersionUID'} with \textit{`a56565'} and \textit{`param'} with \textit{`escapeHtml'}.
+In this example, a SOTA adversarial attack technique ALERT \cite{yang2022natural} replaces the identifiers \textit{`address'} with \textit{`adrs'} and \textit{`val'} with \textit{`value'}.
 While these changes are trivial for humans and preserve the code’s syntax and semantics, they cause the model to make an incorrect prediction on the transformed input.